jc-k91/rvgg/PROGRESS.md

 ///// PROGRESS SUMMARY LOG /////
+    04-14-21: Finished making the layout responsive.
+Calling it a night.

     04-14-21: Made a few more tweaks to the UI and finished about 75% of responsive design.

     04-14-21: Made a fun onboarding page that slides up and off-screen on first filter menu button click.